 - Length around your torso (band)

 - Overall breast volume (cup)

-You can find your bust size by wrapping measuring tape around your body where your breasts are fullest usually over your nipples while wearing a bra.
+You can find your bust size by wrapping a measuring tape around your body where your breasts are fullest usually over your nipples while wearing a bra.

-Your band size is the length around your torso, which you can find by wrapping measuring tape around your body just below your bust.
+Your band size is the length around your torso, which you can find by wrapping the measuring tape around your body just below your bust.

 You can find your cup size by calculating the difference between your bust size and your band size.

-Is There An Ideal Size?
+Is There An Average Breast Size?